INSERT DELAYED ...

 DELAYED clause will be silently ignore for subsequent statements (no error will be produced).

-There are some constraints on the use of
+There are some limitations on the use of

 INSERT DELAYEDworks only with MyISAM, MEMORY, ARCHIVE, and BLACKHOLE tables.
 If you execute INSERT DELAYED with another storage engine, you will get an error like this: